filodej/filodej.github.com/_posts/2012-03-09-pdf-stream-anatomy.md

     9 0000571586 00000 n
     10 0000551777 00000 n

-The result looks good, now we can extract such cross reference table to a separate file for later use:
+The result looks good so we can extract such cross reference table to a separate file for later use:

     $ dd if=test.pdf bs=1 skip=589220 2>/dev/null | sed 1,3d | awk '{print NR,$0}' > test.pdf.xref